 Natori Arrindell, Esq. is the legal counsel female founders call when the conversation shifts from building to what happens next — the sale, the license deal, the wholesale expansion, the legacy structure that determines what everything they built is actually worth.
 As Founder and Managing Attorney of LegalLuxe Law Group®, she has built a practice centered on one conviction: the legal preparation before a transfer determines the value produced by that transfer.

-Licensed in North Carolina, Tennessee, Washington D.C., and Arkansas — with business law matters handled nationwide — her firm has secured more than 100 trademarks and serves established female founders at $500K–$15M+ across service-based, methodology-driven, and product-based businesses.
-She speaks with the precision of counsel and the clarity of someone who has seen what happens when founders reach the table without the right structure behind them.
+Licensed in North Carolina, Tennessee, Washington D.C., and Arkansas — with business law matters handled nationwide — her firm has secured more than 100 trademarks and works with established founders at $250K–$5M across service-based, methodology-driven, and product-based businesses.
+She speaks the way she practices: with the precision of counsel and the candor of someone who has watched what it costs when a founder reaches the table without the right structure behind her.

-Her presentations are not motivational.
-They are structural — delivering the legal context that determines deal value, readiness, and whether what you built is positioned as an asset or exposed as a liability at the moment it matters most.
+Her talks aren't motivational.
+They're structural — the legal context that quietly decides deal value and readiness, and whether what you built shows up as an asset or surfaces as a liability at the exact moment it matters most.
+Audiences leave understanding what to build, and why the building has to happen long before the deal does.

 Speaker fees vary by event format, audience, and travel.
 Inquiries reviewed individually.